Active Directory With C#

 DirectoryEntry ldapConnection = new DirectoryEntry("server", "username", "password");

-Example one : Retrieving All Information From a User’s Record
+Example 1 : Retrieving All Information From a User’S Record

 This first example will introduce you to the classes needed for querying the AD using C#.
 I will explain this example fully as this will give a good understanding of the other examples also, once you grasp the major principles involved.